awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-uploading-your-images.md

 account=$(aws sts get-caller-identity --query Account --output text)
 ```

- To authenticate your Docker CLI client with your AWS account’s Amazon ECR Docker registry for your Region, run the following command\.
+ To authenticate your Docker CLI client with your AWS account Amazon ECR Docker registry for your Region, run the following command\.

 ```
 aws ecr get-login-password \